 Yet, these pre-workout supplements aren't made with the sole intention of making you feel good (though it is a nice side-effect indeed).

 A properly formulated vegan PWO will include ingredients that are scientifically proven to augment athletic performance:

-As an example caffeine is one very popular ingredient commonly used in pre-workouts.
+This includes increased strength output, work capacity, stamina, energy, and pumps.
+As an example, caffeine is one very popular ingredient commonly used in pre-workouts.

 Common Performance-Enhancing Ingredients

 There are a couple of scientifically proven ingredients that you will find in many pre-workout supplements.